A history of oppression, a life of privilege: What it’s like to be 4th generation Japanese American in the movement for social justice

 It’s crazy to realize that this contrived model minority label is the reason white people don’t see me as a threat, when just a few decades ago, they were calling for my dad to be locked up in prison camps.
 The label is the reason they assume I’m smart and hard-working.
 It’s the reason I can navigate white relationships and institutions with ease.
 It’s the reason I won’t get followed through a store or shot by the police.

-In the meantime, other communities get painted as gangsters, drug addicts, criminals, and terrorists.
-Black people are the most villainized, and everyone else follows (depending a lot on their intersectionality).
+In the meantime, Black and brown communities get painted as gangsters, drug addicts, criminals, and terrorists.
 With our new Presidential administration calling to ban Muslims from the US and deport all undocumented immigrants, the same thing that happened to our community is happening to others.

 Oh well, we shrug.
 It’s a pretty sweet deal for us.

 But it’s not.